 Citrus trees have been grown for thousands of years, providing delicious and nutritious fruits to cultures around the world.
 Lemons were first cultivated in India, Oranges where grown first in South Eastern Asia and Grapefruit comes from the Middle East.
 Today, with the expansion of corporate farming, almost 70% of the profits from fruit trees are earned by large operations leaving the small orchardists to struggle to earn a living.
 Fortunately, new growing methods have been developed that significantly increase fruit production from a single tree.
 Now growers with a small orchard can double or even triple their profits growing lemon, lime, orange, grapefruit, tangerine and kumquat trees.

 Citrus Fruit Production

 The secret to growing highly productive citrus trees is to select the right type of citrus tree for your climate and soil.
-Applying advanced pruning techniques developed by Tree Plantation in 2008 will increase citrus production three times.
-Tree Plantation growing methods not only increases fruiting but also saves water, space and lowers operating costs.
+Applying advanced pruning techniques developed by Tree Plantation will increase citrus production three fold.
+Tree Plantation growing and pruning methods not only increases fruiting but also saves water, space and lowers operating costs.

 Citrus Tree Production Comparisons Per Acre

-Typically, in a standard growing pattern, citrus trees are planted twenty feet on center creating an orchard of 81 citrus trees per acre.
-Beginning in year 5 or 6, the fruit trees begin production, eventually producing an average yield of 300 oranges per tree for example.
-High-density plantings can double a yield of 25,000 fruits per acre to 50,000.
-In the diagram shown below, a typical tree-planting pattern grows 81 citrus trees, a high-density orchard grows a total of 1,500 trees and a high yield orchard grows 82 trees producing up to 2 to 3 times the fruit.
+Typically, in a conventional growing pattern, citrus trees are planted twenty feet on center creating an orchard of 81 citrus trees per acre.
+Beginning in year 5 or 6, the citrus trees begin production, eventually producing an average yield of 300 oranges per tree.
+In the diagram below, a typical tree-planting pattern grows 81 citrus trees, a high-density orchard grows a total of 1,500 trees and a high yield orchard grows 82 trees producing up to 2 to 3 times the fruit.